This guide will show you nine ways you can use your everyday spending to rack up American Express points faster.

 2. Get a larger introductory bonus through a targeted offer

 American Express likes to use targeted offers with larger introductory bonuses to draw in customers, so you shouldn’t always take the first offer you see.
-With some research and patience, it’s often possible to score 50 to 100 percent more points over the advertised introductory bonus.
-You should check back often with the American Express website (if you are a frequent visitor, you are more likely to trigger an offer), and keep an eye on your mail or call American Express directly to ask if you qualify for any offers.
+With some research and patience, it’s often possible to score 50% to 100% more points over the advertised introductory bonus.
+You should check back often with the American Express website (if you are a frequent visitor, you are more likely to trigger an offer), and keep an eye on your mail or even call American Express directly to ask if you qualify for any offers.

 You also should check our CardMatch service.
-American Express currently is offering 100,000 bonus points to certain customers who sign up for its Platinum card through CardMatch.
+American Express currently is offering up to 150,000 bonus points (after spending $6,000 in the first six months) to certain customers who sign up for its Platinum card through CardMatch.
 (This targeted offer is not available to all CardMatch users.)

 3. Get a referral bonus